chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

          max_shards_per_node = "<NUMBER_OF_SHARD>"
 ```
 ### Proxy Setting issue
-If you are using Proxy Settings and have upgraded to a version between 4.0.27 and 4.2.10, they you might get this error:
+If you are using Proxy Settings and have upgraded to a version between 4.0.27 and 4.2.10, then you might get this error when you upgrade:
 ```
 DeploymentServiceCallError: A request to the deployment-service failed: Request to get upgrade status failed: rpc error: code = Unknown desc = error in getting the versions from current channel: error in invoking the endpoint https://packages.chef.io/manifests/current/automate/versions.json: Get "https://packages.chef.io/manifests/current/automate/versions.json": dial tcp: lookup packages.chef.io on 10.2.72.20:53: read udp 10.1.97.98:59620->10.2.72.20:53: i/o timeout
 ```